 The application can be found through the news release or by clicking here.

 Fax: (855) 934-2463

 Administrative Officer: Doris G. Ostrowski

-The Connecticut State FSA Committee meets on the 3rd Wednesday of each month at the CT State Office on Merrow Road in Tolland at 9:30 a.m.
+The Connecticut State FSA Committee meets on the first Thursday of each month at 10:00 am at the CT State Office on Merrow Road in Tolland.
+Confirm with the State Office at 860-871-4090.

 Bonnie Burr, Chair